Venture capital funding has proven to be highly beneficial at helping entrepreneurs grow.

 Venture capital firms are comprised of two main elements, which include general partners who make the investment decisions and limited partners, the latter of which can involve individuals and organizations that provide the necessary capital for the investment.
 Understanding how venture capital funding works is the first step for obtaining this funding and determining whether this type of funding is necessary for your company.

-Venture capital is a kind of private equity wherein funding is provided by a firm to smaller companies that are in the early stages of growth.
+Venture capital is a type of private equity wherein funding is provided by a firm to smaller companies that are in the early stages of growth.
 While venture capital firms can provide this funding at any stage of a company's growth, they primarily focus on startups and companies that already have a viable product.
 What these venture capitalists are provided with in return for their funding are equity shares within the company, which essentially means that they take limited ownership of the company.

 While venture capitalists are taking on a high amount of risk when they decide to invest in a small company or startup, they do so because it's possible for them to earn an enormous return on their initial investments.
 These firms conduct an extensive amount of research on any company they consider investing in, which helps them mitigate risk over the long run of their investment.
 However, venture capitalist firms still have a high rate failure with their funding because of how difficult it is to predict future success for an unproven company -- because of this high rate of failed investments, VC firms typically invest in many startups in hopes that the successes outweigh the unsuccessful investments.